mui/material-ui/docs/data/joy/components/avatar/avatar.md

 {{"component": "modules/components/ComponentLinkHeader.js"}}

+## Variants and colors

+The avatar applies Joy's global variant tokens－which has `soft` and `neutral` as default values for variant and color, respectively.

+{{"demo": "AvatarVariantsAndColors.js"}}

 ## Image

 Image avatar can be created by passing standard html `img` props (eg. `src` or `srcSet`) to the component.